databrary/policies/definitions.md

 ## Excerpts
 A still frame or a selection from a larger *recording* that illustrates a particular point or demonstrates a finding.
 Typically no more than a few seconds or minutes in length, substantially less than the full length of a *recording*.

-*Investigators* or *affiliate investigators* may select segments of a recording as an *excerpt* for display in public settings if the *depicted individuals* have granted appropriate release level for using selected excerpts.
+*Investigators* or *affiliates* may select segments of a recording as an *excerpt* for display in public settings if the *depicted individuals* have granted appropriate release level for using selected excerpts.

 ## De-identified data
 Collections of information from which all identifiers have been removed or altered in such a way as to prevent the identification of individual persons.